 The Asian state of Georgia is one of the top recognized tourist destinations in the Asian continent.
 Georgia houses historic materials and structures aging more than 5000 years ago, and its natural living species and landscape sceneries make it an important destination to visit.
 Georgia is well known for its neighbors: Turkey, Azerbaijan, Armenia, and Russia.
 Its capital is the Tbilisi City, which has an attractively designed landscape and it is the largest of all cities within the country.

 Georgia holds a popular history of wine production that is believed to have started ten thousand years back, as shown by archaeological elements found to be relative to the wine production concern.
 Besides, Georgia is a peaceful country and it rarely has riots or violent incidences being witnessed within the country.
 Thus, it is a fine place to visit and spend some days touring this magnificent country.

 Living in Georgia can be an interesting tour because there are numerous tourist attractions to see in this wonderful country.
-The Bakuriani slopes are known for its ski field that was once used for one of the Winter Olympics games.
-The Kazbeg Mountain is a high mountain, and it is a place of settlement for some of the monasteries in the world.
-Experience the past in Kakhet, where the Romanov Palace is situated with its attractive landscape, and wine production is the order of the day.
+The Bakuriani slopes are known for their ski field that was once used for one of the Winter Olympics games.
+The Kazbek Mountain is high, and it is a place of settlement for some of the monasteries in the world.
+Experience the past in Kakheti, where the Romanov Palace is situated with its attractive landscape, and wine production is the order of the day.
 The Uplistsikhe cave city is a nice place to visit and find out more about the history of the region that has existed for over 3000 years.